-8.14 Calibration Parameters
+9.14 Calibration Parameters

 The operator of the bath controller has access to a number of the bath calibration constants namely CTO, H, and L. These values are set at the factory and must not be altered.
-The correct values are important to the accuracy and proper and safe operation of the bath.
+The correct values are important to the proper and safe operation of the bath.
 Access to these parameters is available to the user only so that in the event that the controller's memory fails the user may restore these values to the factory settings.
-The user should have a list of these constants and their settings with the manual.
+The user should have a list of these constants in the Report of Test sent with the bath.

-DO NOT change the values of the bath calibration constants from the factory set values.
+CAUTION: DO NOT change the values of the bath calibration constants from the factory set values.
 The correct setting of these parameters is important to the safety and proper operation of the bath.